-- (a) Subject to Articles 45(b) to (d) and Article 45(g), the Company may: - (i) prior to 31 March 2010, pay or provide to: - A. an External Director; - B. a Member Director, provided that the Member Director is self-employed; - C. the employer of a Member Director; or - D. a Practice Entity with which a Member Director is Closely Associated.

-fees in an amount or value determined by the Board;
+- (a) Subject to Articles 45(b) to (d) and Article 45(g), the Company may: - (i) prior to 31 March 2010, pay or provide to: - A. an External Director; - B. a Member Director, provided that the Member Director is self-employed; - C. the employer of a Member Director; or - D. a Practice Entity with which a Member Director is Closely Associated, fees in an amount or value determined by the Board;

-- (ii) from 1 April 2010 onwards: - A. pay or provide to a Director fees in an amount or value determined by the Board; or - B. if, as a condition of a Director's employment with his or her employer, that Director is not permitted to receive fees from the Company personally, pay or provide amounts to the Director's employer by way of an honorarium to compensate the Director's employer for the release of the Director's time from his or her employment and making the Director available to serve as a director of the Company.

-- (b) Subject to Article 45(i), the amount paid to a Director (other than the President or the Deputy Presidents), the employer of such a Director or a Practice Entity with which such a Director is Closely Associated (as applicable, and when and where permissible) pursuant to Article 45(a) (for the avoidance of doubt, excluding any amounts paid pursuant to Articles 45(e) or (f)), in any Director Year:

-- (i) must not be less than 10% of; and
+- (ii) from 1 April 2010 onwards: - A. pay or provide to a Director fees in an amount or value determined by the Board; or - B. if, as a condition of a Director's employment with his or her employer, that Director is not permitted to receive fees from the Company personally, pay or provide amounts to the Director's employer by way of an honorarium to compensate the Director's employer for the release of the Director's time from his or her employment and making the Director available to serve as a director of the Company. - (b) Subject to Article 45(i), the amount paid to a Director (other than the President or the Deputy Presidents), the employer of such a Director or a Practice Entity with which such a Director is Closely Associated (as applicable, and when and where permissible) pursuant to Article 45(a) (for the avoidance of doubt, excluding any amounts paid pursuant to Articles 45(e) or (f)), in any calendar year will be determined by the Board for the relevant calendar year but must not exceed 15% of the total annual salary package of the Auditor-General of Australia, as prevailing at the date of the Board determination.
+The amount paid to a Director (other than the President or Deputy Presidents) will be prorated for any period where the Director is not entitled to be paid fees by reason of Article 45(g) or serves as a Director for a period of less than 12 months in a calendar year.

-- (ii) must not exceed 15% of,

-the total annual salary package of the Auditor-General of Australia, as varied from time to time and as determined by the Board for the relevant Director Year, prorated for any period where the Director is not entitled to be paid fees by reason of Article 45(g) or serves as a Director for a period of less than 12 months (or in the case of the Transitional Director Year, more than 12 months).

-Save for any pro rata reduction to reflect a non-entitlement to be paid fees by reason of Article 45(g) or service of less than 12 months (or 18 months, in the case of the Transitional Director Year), the same amount of fees shall be paid under this Article 45(b) in respect of each Director for each Director Year, however the Board may vary the amount of fees payable in respect of a Director to take into account such additional responsibilities within the Company that a Director may have.
+Save for any pro rata reduction to reflect a non-entitlement to be paid fees by reason of Article 45(g) or service of less than 12 months, the same amount of fees shall be paid under this Article 45(b) in respect of each Director for each calendar year, however the Board may vary the amount of fees payable in respect of a Director to take into account such additional responsibilities within the Company that a Director may have.